solus-project/linux-steam-integration/README.md

  - Performance

-Additionally we apply dynamic workarounds to fix some filesystem path related bugs in Linux ports (or even shader workarounds for Ark) through our redirect module.
+Additionally we apply dynamic workarounds to fix some filesystem path related bugs in Linux ports (or even shader workarounds for ARK*) through our redirect module.

 With LSI, you don't need to worry any more about manually mangling your Steam installation just to make the open source drivers work, or manually creating links and installing